PatWyr/Test/README.md

 # Using with Spring or JavaEE

-Very easy: simply create a singleton bean, inject a `DataSource` to it and when the bean is constructed, just pass the datasource to `JdbiOrm.setDataSource()`.
+Very easy: all you need to do is just pass the `DataSource` instance to `JdbiOrm.setDataSource()` when your server boots up.
+The easiest way to achieve that is to create a singleton bean which is instantiated upon server start, then inject a `DataSource` to the bean and call `JdbiOrm.setDataSource()` in the bean's `@PostConstruct`-annotated method.

+Since Spring or JavaEE containers manage data source instances for you, in such setup you must not call `JdbiOrm.destroy()`.
+The `JdbiOrm.destroy()` is supposed to be called only if you have created the `DataSource` yourself.

 # `jdbi-orm` design principles